-It is essential to review and update laws to recognize, prevent/mitigate and manage the CC effects on ICH.
+It is essential to review and update laws to recognize, prevent/mitigate and manage the CC effects on ICH and climate change.
 This means incorporating cultural heritage considerations into environmental and sustainability laws and regulations, as well as into the protection regulation for the areas of interest.